705062791/TVCG-Video-Stabilization-via-joint-Trajectory-Smoothing-and-frame-warping/README.md

 2. Modify some main variables
     - `caseFile` :The folder where the source video is located
     - `saveFile` :A folder for storing trajectory date
-    - `casename:Name` of your source video
+    - `casename`:Name of your source video

 3. running